 Recently, I had a client up in our office who had a particularly unique perspective.

-He was acutely aware of the fact that internet marketing had become the time-consuming priority that it is today, but was also visibly mourning the death of the days that he simply didn’t have to worry about all this.
+He was acutely aware of the fact that small business internet marketing had become the time-consuming priority that it is today, but was also visibly mourning the death of the days that he simply didn’t have to worry about all this.

 He stated things rather simply to us, “What do I even do?
 How do I improve internet marketing for my business?”